rctcwyvrn/CTF-Writeups/cryptopals/README.md

 How to make the attack more consistent?
 Replace step 5 because the delays are too small to really be consistent, instead just make a list of all the times and take whatever guess caused the longest time.
 Also running each guess 3 times and taking the average probably helps.

 My solution worked for 5ms delays but not really for anything less.
 Maybe taking the 10 longest times and running them all 10 times each, then taking the longest time out of that to be the best?

+Set 5 Diffie Hellman and friends
+===

+I went through these challenges super quick, and most don't really need any sort of hints or explanation so I'm gonna do them rapid fire

+Challenge 33: Just follow the instructions
+Challenge 34: Do the math, think about what each side is going to generate their secret to be Challenge 35: Again, do the math and figure out what the S is (or could be).
+Remember as the man in the middle you can send _anything_
+Challenge 36: Just follow the instructions
+Challenge 36: I don't know what they meant by &c either, maybe just a constant times n?
+You get the idea by now Challenge 37: This one was weird, just a brute force attack using common words